koush/scrypted/README.md

 5. Install the Rebroadcast and Prebuffer plugin.
     * This is optional but highly recommended.
 It keeps a short video loop of the stream in memory leading up to the motion.
 7. Pair with the Scrypted Hub accessory using your HomeKit app on iOS or Mac.
+8. Enable recording on the cameras in HomeKit.
+    * Troubleshooting: Reload the HomeKit Plugin and/or restart Scrypted if streaming works, but recording events do not.